 4. Mixing Foods

 Many aquarium care experts recommend a varied diet, even if you only have a single variety of cichlid.
 Mix some flakes or pellets with fresh vegetation, live food, or frozen food.
-Variation will help your cichlids get all the nutrition they need from different sources and will help them to continuously each well.
+Variation will help your cichlids get all the nutrition they need from different sources and will help them to continue each well.
 Even with the best cichlid food, there’s no option that can perfectly simulate their wild eating habits.
 You can provide a few different foods to ensure they’re eating all they need.

 5. Vitamins and Other Vital Nutrients